 Why?
 No, it’s not a weird West Country sex-game that some of you are undoubtedly imagining – today is my Bowel Cancer Screening day!
 Which is nice.
 (A word of advice to any of you out there intending to help their friends or lovers with this delicate task: don’t ever start proceedings whilst uttering the phrase, “I’m going in dry”.
 This will almost certainly result in a strong clenching effect that will take several minutes to subside).

-Cleansing irrigation done, Rachel then whisked me off to the hospital.
-However, why she found the need to put rubber sheets on the car seat I just don’t know.
-I had repeatedly assured her that after the explosive movements during the past hour, the only thing still likely to be inside me was the doctor’s wedding ring that he claimed went missing after last September’s prostate exam.
+Cleansing irrigation now completed (I won’t go into detail…) Rachel whisked me off to the hospital.
+Why she found the need to put rubber sheets on the car seat, I just don’t know.
+I repeatedly assured her that after my explosive “movements” during the past hour, the only thing that could possibly still be inside me was the doctor’s wedding ring that he claimed went missing during my prostate examination the previous September.

-Joking aside, although this won’t go down as one of the more dignified experiences of my life, and the resulting big screen appearance of my insides probably won’t make this year’s BAFTAs, at least I can now rest easy that an important part of me has been given a clean bill of health.
-This, plus the fact that I will almost certainly never again hear the immortal words; “Mr Pople, you really do have a spectacular bowel” has made me happy that we still have such an amazing NHS in this country.
+I can now rest easy that an important part of my anatomy has been given a clean bill of health.
+This, plus the fact that I will almost certainly never again hear the immortal words; “Mr Pople, you really do have a spectacular bowel”, has made me happy that we still have such an amazing NHS in this country.